Relationship of vitamin D and parathyroid hormone with obesity and body composition in African Americans

 Digital Object Identifier (DOI)

 Valiña-Tóth, Anna Liza B.; Lai, Zongshan; Yoo, Wonsuk; Abou-Samra, Abdul; Gadegbeku, Crystal A.; and Flack, John M., "Relationship of vitamin D and parathyroid hormone with obesity and body composition in African Americans" (2010).
-Neurobiology.
+Translational Neuroscience.
 913.